9 Customer Retention Examples from Top Companies

 Next up is REI’s customer loyalty program.
 With customer loyalty programs, the key is to offer benefits that consumers want.
 REI, an outdoor recreation commerce company, does exactly that.

-The Co-Op membership program is unique for various reasons; you have to pay for it for starters.
+The Co-Op membership program is unique for various reason.
+For starters, you have to pay for it.
 While it does cost customers a bit of money upfront, it’s still highly popular because it offers benefits customers want.

 That’s what distinguishes a valuable customer loyalty program from one consumers don’t care about: how desirable the rewards they reap from being a member are.
 In the case of REI, members get money back in the form of store credit, plus exclusive discounts on services and access to exclusive gear.